AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/conf-application-down.md

-***Please provide the complete details explanation about an incident in the next line:***
+***Please provide the detail explanation about an incident in the next line:***

-Please provide us the detail of the issue and how it is impacting your routine process and what scenario and which situation that you are facing this issue.
+Please provide us the detail of the issue and how long the application which is not accessible.
+When it is happened